majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 - nuxt.config.js: paste the Snipcart API KEY into the `snipcart:` section (paste over the existing key)
 - /components/about: change titles and text
 - /components/carousel: change images
-- /components/catalogue:
+- /store/index.js:

 There are two arrays (one for each category).
-Store products are at the bottom of this page and appear like so:

 ```
           {